isrand/NQueensLinearTimeComplexityConflictChecker/README.md

 > If the solution to a problem is easy to check for correctness (NP), must the problem be easy to solve?
 (P)

 In tackling this issue (and proving if N-Queens answers to this question with a *yes* or a *no*) I wanted to start from the bottom and ensure that the problem is at the very least NP.
-Since I can now validate the problem in linear time, I am one step closer to finding out.
+Since I can now validate the problem in linear time I am one step closer to finding out.